 Ethical and responsible investment

-The Foundation is aware of the environmental, social and good governance (ESG) risks arising from aspects as varied as sustainability, human rights, discriminatory practices, child labor, bribery, corruption, etc. It also understands the ethical implications of some decisions related not only to investment practices, but also to the principal activity of some companies and its impact on society.
+The Foundation is aware of the environmental, social, and good corporate governance (ESG) risks arising from aspects as varied as lack of respect for human rights, discriminatory practices, child labor, lack of respect for the environment, etc.